 Last on my list is Tamara Rojo, Artistic Director and lead Principal of English National Ballet but also a former Principal at the Royal Ballet.
 I have actually taken class with Tamara on two occasions – and I had to pinch myself to make sure I really was training in the same class as her!

 I have also seen performances of ENB pre and post Rojo taking up the AD role and the impact she is having is obvious.
 I was fortunate to see her speak on stage following a performance when she had just taken over as AD.
 Her passion in her speech was as evident as the passion she portrays as a dancer.
-Here is her biography on the ENB website and here is Judith Mackrell writing about her approach in the Guardian
+Here is Judith Mackrell writing about her approach in the Guardian